-At the present time there are 5 Blue Lodges, the York and Scottish Rite Bodies, a chapter of the Order of Eastern Star, the DeMolay, two churches, the Rotary Club and a Boy Scout Explorer Post meeting on a regular basis.
-The basement class room area is rented to a private daycare.
-The building is well used and very functional.
+At present, there are five Blue Lodges, the York, Scottish Rite Bodies, a chapter of the Order of Eastern Star, the DeMolay, two churches, the Rotary Club, and a Boy Scout Explorer Post meeting regularly.
+The basement classroom area is rented to a private daycare.
+The building is well-used and functional.

 1 Bangor Theological Seminary by Walter Cook, 1971

 3 See Cook p.
 2